guoping0408/AI-application/README.md

 $ sdkmanager
 ```

 At this point, you will see a GUI for your Jetpack SDK Manager showing up.
-Follow the instruction shown on the GUI to complete flashing your TX2 and installing prerequistes on your host PC.
+Follow the instruction shown on the GUI to complete flashing your TX2 and installing prerequistes softwares on your host PC.

 # Training——DIGITS(NVIDIA Deep Learning GPU Training System)